visstat() is a wrapper around visstat_core

 attributes:

-plot_paths: Character vector of file paths where plots were
+plot_paths: Character vector of file paths where plots were saved (ifgraphicsoutputwas specified)captured_plots: List of captured plot objects for programmatic access

 In case of insufficient data, returns a list with an error element and